apache/james-project/examples/README.md

  - Write any additional components
  - Drop any unneeded component
  - You have control on the dependencies and can reduce the classpath size

+## OIDC JMAP, IMAP and SMTP example with James

+[This example](oidc) demonstrates how to configure [OIDC]() for JMAP, IMAP and SMTP.

+This example uses:
+ - [KeyCloack](https://www.keycloak.org/) as an identity provider
+ - [Krakend](https://www.krakend.io/) as an API gateway to check JWT tokens
+ - A LDAP as James user source
+ - [Thunderbird](https://www.thunderbird.net/en-US/) as a Mail User Agent. (version 91.4.1)

+Of course alternative technologies can be used.